 History of Mathrubhumi

-party, and were led by K.P.
+Mathrubhumi was established in the year 1923 in the repercussion of Non-Cooperation Movement of Mahatma Gandhi as a Public Limited Company.
+The founders of Mathrubhumi belonged to the Indian National Congress party, and were led by K.P.
 Kesava Menon.
 Being established by a freedom fighter, the newspaper was dedicated to propagate nationalist ideals and promote patriotism among the Indian youth.
 The founder of the newspaper, K. P. Kesava Menon was arrested and sent to jail for participating in the Satyagraha movement.
-After him, the newspaper was edited by many eminent personalities in Malayalam journalism like P. Ramanunni Nair, K. Kelappan, P. Narayanan Nair, C. H. Kunjappa, K. A. Damodara Menon, A. P. Udhayabhanu, etc. Apart from them, several prominent Malayalam journalists were also associated with Mathrubhumi at some point of their career.

-.
+Mathrubhumi was published thrice in a week; Tuesday, Thursday and Saturday, during its initial years.
+However, it became a daily newspaper from 6th April, 1930.
+It started its journey with only one edition published from Kozhikode.
+The second edition of the newspaper was published on 25th May, 1962 and was published from Kochi.
 As the popularity of Mathrubhumi increased gradually, the newspaper introduced new editions in regular intervals.
 It entered into magazine journalism and launched the Mathrubhumi Illustrated Weekly on 18th January, 1932.
 The Mathrubhumi Group launched a comic magazine named Viswaroopam in 1940 and then published a bi-monthly in Hindi language, named Yugaprabhat.
-However, none of these publications are published at present.
+However, none of these publications of Mathrubhumi are published at present.

-Development of Mathrubhumi
+Publication Centres of Mathrubhumi

 The current Chairman and Managing Director of Mathrubhumi is M. P. Veerendra Kumar.
-The newspaper`s Managing Editor is P. V. Chandran and M. Kesava Menon is serving as the Editor of Mathrubhumi daily.
+The newspapers Managing Editor is P. V. Chandran and M. Kesava Menon is serving as the Editor of Mathrubhumi Daily.

-Publications of Mathrubhumi
+Other Publications of Mathrubhumi

 Apart from the Mathrubhumi daily, the Mathrubhumi Group also has several other publications.
 These publications include:

-* A children`s publication named Baalabhumi (started on 1st May, 1996);
+A childrens publication named Baalabhumi (started on 1st May, 1996);

-* A Women`s publication named Grihalakshmi (started on 1st July, 1979);
+A Womens publication named Grihalakshmi (started on 1st July, 1979);

 A film publication named Chithrabhumi (started on 11th April, 1982);

 The health publication named Arogyamasika (started on 19th February, 1997);

-Mathrubhumi Azhchappathippu (Weekly), an educational publication named Mathrubhumi Successline;
+Mathrubhumi Azhchappathippu (Weekly), an educational publication;

 The educational publication in Malayalam named Mathrubhumi Vidyarangam;

-* A sports publication in Malayalam named Mathrubhumi Sports Masika (started on 15th June, 1994);
+A sports publication in Malayalam named Mathrubhumi Sports Masika (started on 15th June, 1994);

-* Mathrubhumi Yearbook Plus, in Malayalam and English; and
+Mathrubhumi Yearbook Plus, in Malayalam and English;

-* A travel magazine named Mathrubhumi Yathra;
+A travel magazine named Mathrubhumi Yathra;